sickwick/simple.mapper/README.md

 SimpleMapper - small library for mapping types easily.

-To use the library, you need to install the nuget package {link}
+To use the library, you need to download package from github and run `dotnet add <YOUR_PROJECT_NAME> package SimpleMapper --version 1.0.0`

 For use in WebApi apps you need to add in Startup.cs single line in ConfigureServices func.
 Like this - `services.AddSimpleMapper()`